Jasperabez/jasperabez.github.io/_posts/2020-03-11-Using-AWS-Rekognition-For-Face-Recognition.md

 2. point the function add2col (line 41) and check_face (Line 42) to your image path(only one face per image), and type in the person's name replacing 'PersonNAME'

-3. run the script, face is added to collection, and name is infered from face, if the console prints back the same name you typed in, everything is working
+3. run if the console prints back the same name you typed in, everything is working